patriciogonzalezvivo/eyeo16/README.md

 Note:
-**start zoomed out more - rotate to be classic jesus view** This is a visualization of sea level rising that I'm working on in Mapzen, Is constructed with our VectorTiles of OpenStreetMap data together with our new elevation raster tile.
+**start zoomed out more - rotate to be classic jesus view** This is a visualization of sea level rising that we're working on at Mapzen, It is made with our VectorTiles of OpenStreetMap data together with our new elevation raster tiles.

-**And while it's not eyeo-shiny (yet), I think it might be useful. sea level rise estimates disagree, but a worldwide view of what different rises mean blah blah blah something something visualization. opensource. researchers.**
+It is possible to construct a terrain with world coverage and see what areas are affected by the sea level rising.

-Is possible to construct a terrain with world coverage and see what areas are afected by the sea level rising.
+And while it's not eyeo-shiny (yet), I think it will be useful.
+Sea level rise estimates disagree, but a worldwide visualization of what different estimates would look like could help with climate change communication.

 **mention lack of OSM data - add slide of jesus view then go back to the rio map**